dharmafly/jsonpatch.com/implementations.md

 ramone
 ------

-A c# framework for consuming rest services, supports JSONPatch as part of this.
+A c# framework for consuming rest services, supports JSON Patch as part of this.

 github: https://github.com/JornWildt/Ramone
 support: IETF 08